Sometimes, the database schema generated by NServiceBus.

 - Loquacious Configuration (native fluent API)

-There are other options, but these are the most frequently used.
-The performance difference between these options can have small variances, but those will occur during endpoint startup, not when the endpoint is processing messages.
+Other options exist, but these are the most frequently used.
+Minor variances in performance can exist between these options, but those will occur during endpoint startup, not when the endpoint is processing messages.

 There is no requirement to create a custom mapping for all sagas if a custom mapping is needed by only one saga.

-When creating a custom mapping, the mapping of the primary key and unique indexes must be included.
+When creating a custom mapping, mapping the primary key and unique indexes is required.

 saga mapping expression.
-Not adding a unique constraint can result in duplicate saga entities as the second insert will not fail when inserting the same value if multiple messages are processed concurrently and they reference the same saga instance.
+Not adding a unique constraint can result in duplicate saga entities.
+The second insert will not fail when inserting the same value if multiple messages are processed concurrently and they reference the same saga instance.

 Prerequisites